mkissam/charm-gitlab-ce/README.md

 ```

 Open the http://gitlab-ce-demo.juju url in your browser, and register a new
 administrator password.
-You can login now with 'admin' using the new password.
+You can login now as 'root' using the new password.

 ## Development Setup